Add To Favorites

 Artist Victor Vasarely, born on April 9, 1908 in Pecs, Hungary, is best known as creator of Op Art, a style that uses geometric forms and color contrast to create the illusion of 3-D space.
 Another European artist, Josef Albers, experimented with the visual effects of placing one color next to another.
 Vasarely further uses color and shape to make his paintings seem to leap from the canvas.

 To create an optical illusion, use contrasting colors of Crayola Tempera Paints.
 Choose only three or four colors, and place very bright colors next to very dark colors.
-Use lighter values (mix white paint with the color to create a tint) to make parts of your painting seem to come forward, and darker values (mix the color with a small amount of black to create a shade) to make parts of your painting recede.
-Apply the paint with a Crayola Paint Brush using even, hard-edged strokes.
-Your painting should be very crisp and even when you are finished, as were Vasarely's.
+Use lighter values (mix white paint with the color to create a tint) to make parts of the painting seem to come forward, and darker values (mix the color with a small amount of black to create a shade) to make parts of the painting recede.
+Apply the paint with a paintbrush using even, hard-edged strokes.
+The painting should be very crisp and even like Vasarely's.
 Dry.

 Add To Favorites